elrodro83/lore-keeper/README.md

 Then, from a page for a character or a place that includes the markup (Sauron, for instance):

-    {{timeline:}}
+    {{#timeline:}}

 , the extension will query the pages with event tags that reference the object of the page.
-Once that data is fetched, it will be used for generating timelines (biographies for characters, history for places) using the timeline component: [https://github.com/NUKnightLab/TimelineJS].
+Once that data is fetched, it will be used for generating timelines (biographies for characters, history for places) using the [timeline component](https://github.com/NUKnightLab/TimelineJS).

 The wiki must have a *Calendars* page where the rules for parsing the *when* attribute are defined: